Codependency in Men

 Realizing Your Problem and Getting Help for Codependency

-Many codependent men do not realize their problems.
+Many codependent men do not understand their problems.
 As a result, they often end up losing the ones they care about as a result of their behavior.
 Fortunately, there are ways to combat codependency in men.
-It is very important to get to the root of the problem.
+Getting to the root of the problem is critical.
 In many cases, it will require going through the grieving process all over again.
 A lot of old wounds will be reopened so that they can heal properly.
 There are counselors that codependent men can go to for support.
 Once they get to the root of their codependency addiction, they will be able to address it so that they can eventually live healthier lives.